omaralfaqih6/breast_cancer_wisconsin/README.md

 # Project Report

 ## Models Selection
-Our project team had completed a research on the qualified machine learning models to be used for classifying the dataset.
-The team had listed 6 potential ML models listed below:
+Based on lierature review, our project team qualified following machine learning models popularly used by data scientists on classification problems with small datsets.
+More details in the note below.
+The 6 potential ML models thus qualified are listed below:
   - logistic regression
   - Support Vector Machine (SVM)
   - Random Forest Model (RFM)